Severance (film): Plot

 The European Sales division of Palisade Defence military arms corporation are en route to a team-building weekend at a lodge in the Mátra Mountains of Hungary.
 When a fallen tree blocking the road halts their bus's progress, the driver refuses to take a dirt road through the woods and, after an argument, drives off, leaving the group to walk the remaining distance to the lodge.

 The lodge is old and in disrepair, but the manager, Richard, convinces them to enter.
-Inside, they discover a file cabinet full of Palisade documents written in Russian.
+Inside, they discover a filing cabinet full of Palisade documents written in Russian.
 This leads Harris to relate something he heard: the lodge was a mental institution, and in the early 20th century a Palisade-made nerve gas was used to clear it out after the inmates took over.
 Jill heard something different: the lodge was a "reeducation center" for Russian war criminals and poachers, and after an escape, a Palisade-made nerve gas was used to clear escapees out of nearby buildings.
 Both mention a lone survivor who swore revenge on Palisade.
-Steve starts to tell his own story about the lodge's past as a clinic when he finds a human tooth in the meat pie the group is eating for dinner.
-Chastising Gordon for serving a pie he just found in the kitchen, everyone goes to bed.
+Steve starts to tell his own story about the lodge's past as a clinic for rich elderly men, when he finds a human tooth in the meat pie the group is eating for dinner.
+After chastising Gordon for serving them a pie he found in the kitchen, everyone goes to bed.

 That night, Jill sees someone looking into the lodge from the trees.
 Though nobody is found outside, everyone but Richard agrees that they should leave the lodge.
-The next morning Richard sends Harris and Jill to the top of the hill to call the driver back.
-Reaching the hill, the two find the bus abandoned and the driver dead in a nearby creek.
+The next morning Richard sends Harris and Jill to the top of the hill to call the driver back, but upon reaching the hill, the two find the bus abandoned and the driver's brutally slain corpse in a nearby creek.
 At the lodge, Gordon steps into a bear trap.
-After failed attempts by Steve and Billy to pry the trap open, Gordon's left leg is completely cut through.
-Harris and Jill arrive in the bus, load everyone in and head back for town.
+After failed attempts by Steve and Billy to pry the trap open, Gordon's left leg is completely severed.
+Harris and Jill arrive in the bus, load everyone in and head back to town.
 On the way, a spike strip is thrown in front of the bus, which causes it to crash.
-Harris is thrown clear off the bus and is decapitated by a masked poacher with a machete.
-Jill is tied to a tree, doused with gasoline, and burned alive.
-The rest discover Harris's body and return to the lodge for the night.
+Harris is thrown clear off the bus and is decapitated by a masked killer with a machete.
+Jill is tied to a tree, doused with petrol, and burned alive.
+The rest of the group discover Harris's body and return to the lodge for the night, where they barricade themselves into the cellar.